High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Introduction

-Following the analysis in \cite{gross:2002, lin:1996}, we take special care to guarantee that the conservative discretizations of the continuity and tracer concentration equations are consistent.
-Failure of this consistency with continuity (CWC) property was shown in \cite{gross:2002} to cause macroscopic violations of monotonicity even for completely monotonic methods.
-Indeed, we show that, for a non-polynomial bathymetry, a naif conservative update of the depth-integrated concentrations will fail to guarantee such a consistency.
-On the other hand, a consistent discretization that guarantees this property also for arbitrary bathymetries is proposed.
+Irregular bathymetry has additional implications on other model components, such as concentrations of biogeochemical species.
+Following the analysis in \cite{gross:2002, lin:1996}, we take special care to guarantee that the conservative discretizations of the continuity and species concentration equations are consistent.
+Failure of this consistency with continuity (CWC) property was shown in \cite{gross:2002} to cause macroscopic violations of monotonicity, even for completely monotonic methods.
+Indeed, we show that, for an irregular bathymetry not approximated with polynomials, a naive conservative update of the depth-integrated concentrations will fail to guarantee such a consistency.
+We then propose a consistent discretization that guarantees this property also for arbitrary bathymetries.